on1Xxd3/Threat-Hunting/lab1/README.md

 > x \<- 5+7

-That’s a job well done!

 |====================| 21% | You’ll notice that R did not print the
 result of 12 this time.
 When you use the assignment operator, R |
 assumes that you don’t want to see the result immediately, but rather that you intend to use the result | for something else later on.

-To view the contents of the variable x, just type x and press Enter.
-Try it now.

 > x \[1\] 12